Tatum scores 36, Celtics rally to hold off Bulls 123-119

 Tatum made only one of his free throws, giving the ball back to Chicago.
 Tatum got a steal, but his outlet pass was picked off by LaVine.
 Patrick Williams misfired, it was gathered and tossed to Tatum, who was fouled.

-This time he was good on both free throws and Boston was able to close it out at the foul line.
+This time he was good on both free throws and Boston closed it out at the foul line.

 TIP-INS